 My thinking was simple: Both my wife, Mary, and I are home all day every day, and working together I was sure we could teach Robert in ways that the school system couldn’t match.
-Trouble was, Mary didn’t feel up to the job of home schooling and I didn’t think I could fit the job of a home schooling dad into my work day.
+Trouble was, Mary didn’t feel up to the job of home schooling and I didn’t think I could fit the job of a home schooling dad into my full-time work day.
 So Robert ended up going to public school for his whole career, and so did his younger sister, Katherine.
-That’s her below at the swimming raft on the lake near our place.
+That’s her below on the swimming raft on the lake near our place.

-By the end of our two years of home schooling, both Joe and Jake could write better than most adults, they could teach themselves just about anything, and they were covering chemistry and history and geography at a high school level.
-Joseph went on to teach himself all through high school at home (not a single bit of help from me nor a teacher) and he earned an SAT score high enough to win an academic scholarship at the University of Tennessee.
+By the end of our two years of home schooling, both Joe and Jake could write better than most adults I know, they could teach themselves just about anything, and they were covering chemistry and history and geography at a high school level.
+Joseph (22 years old in 2020) went on to teach himself all through high school at home (not a single bit of help from me nor a teacher) and he earned an SAT score high enough to win an academic scholarship as a foreign student at the University of Tennessee.
 Joseph also used his free afternoons to teach himself shot put and discus throwing on some concrete pads we poured together in our pasture.
-He went on to set Canadian records in both these events.
-Jacob is on his way to becoming a veterinarian.
-He’s opted to go to high school so he can spend time with friends but he’s still holding a 90%+ average.
-When he runs into problems, he knows how to solve them without help.
+He went on to set Canadian records in both these events and is poised to go to the Olympics the next time they happen.